wlush/circulationBiogeography/README.md

 For the code hosted here, the workflow for obtaining biogeographic boundaries is as follows:
 1. Particle tracking: the first part of this code follows parcels of water, simulating passively-advected larvae, within the top 36 velocity fields from the Mercator Ocean 1/12 deg. global physical model (PSY43R1, [Lellouche et al. 2018](https://doi.org/10.5194/os-14-1093-2018))
-   - Simulated larval particle release locations are specified in .seed files, found in particleTracking>seedfiles.
+   - Simulated larval particle release locations are specified in .seed files, found in particleTracking>seedfiles
-   - Larval releases were subdivided into overlapping analysis regions in <><><><><><><><>.
-These regions were necessary to run this project with the computing resources at the time; future implementations should avoid these analysis subdivisions to reduce complexity and any possible edge effects.
+   - .Seed files and larval releases were subdivided into overlapping analysis regions in particleTracking>seedLocations.py.
+These regions were necessary to run this project with the available computational resources at the time; future implementations should avoid these analysis subdivisions to reduce complexity and any possible edge effects.
    - Input parameters for each particle tracking run are specified in 'mycase.in' files, in particleTracking>sampleRuns>projects.
    - BIGrun.com is a bash script that builds and runs monthly TRACMASS simulations (1 month of larval releases); this code iterates over months within a year, but can easily be extended to iterate over years and analysis regions as well.
    - Model output is stored as netcdf files.